idxbroker/postman-IDX-Broker/readme.md

 To pass all tests:
 * Environment variable url
 * Environment variables for request headers
-* A valid IDX Broker Client API key is required.
+* A valid IDX Broker Client API key is required for non partner calls.
-* A valid IDX Broker Partner API key is required.
+* A valid IDX Broker Partner API key is required for partner calls.
-* An account with a featured listing is required
+* An account with a featured listing is required for use in the collection runner.

 Note: Some endpoints may fail if they are prohibited from use for an MLS.
 Your response coude should indicate the request was not allowed.

 ## Install

-Use Run in postman button in the readme of the collection or download a collection then import.
+Ddownload a collection then import to your postman.

 Download an environment and import to your postman.